south-american-cowboy/claude-code-action/docs/security.md

 - **Checks** (Read): For reading check run results
 - **Workflows** (Read & Write): For triggering and managing GitHub Actions workflows

+## GitLab CE App Scopes

+For self-hosted GitLab environments, the Claude GitLab CE App relies on GitLab's OAuth scopes rather than GitHub repository permissions.
+When registering the application, grant only the scopes needed for Claude's automation tasks:

+- **`read_api`**: Allows Claude to read merge requests, issues, and metadata
+- **`read_repository`**: Enables repository cloning and diff inspection
+- **`write_repository`**: Allows Claude to push branches and commits for suggested fixes
+- **`api`**: Required for write operations against issues and merge requests (GitLab groups several write capabilities under this scope)

+> ✅ Tip: Avoid enabling the `sudo` or `admin_mode` scopes.
+Claude never needs elevated administrative privileges on GitLab.

 ## Commit Signing

 All commits made by Claude through this action are automatically signed with commit signatures.
 This ensures the authenticity and integrity of commits, providing a verifiable trail of changes made by the action.